sanraith/aoc-arduino-stars/README.md

 #define SECRET_LEADERBOARD_PORT 5500 // Alternative port to get the leaderboard json from
 ```

+## How it works

+The arduino program queries <https://adventofcode.com> for the configured leaderboard to get the star completion state of the user then displays them it in a nice animated way.
+Since this is only done once every few hours, a tampermonkey script `notifier.js` is used on the client side to trigger a manual update on the arduino when a solution is completed.
+This ensures that new stars are displayed without delay.

+To have an starry Xmas tree instead of a boring led strip, I cut the strip into smaller pieces and organized into a tree shape.
+I then soildered the leds together again and fastened it into a 3d printed tree from behind.
+I also mapped the id's of the individual leds to their real world position to create 2D animations.

 ## Advent of Code Automation

 This repository does follow the automation guidelines on the /r/adventofcode [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
 Specifically: